csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 b.
 Find the name of members who have borrowed all books published by “McGraw-Hill”.

 c.
-Find the name and membership number of members who have bor- rowed more than five different books published by “McGraw-Hill”.
+Find the name and membership number of members who have borrowed more than five different books published by “McGraw-Hill”.

 d.
-For each publisher, find the name and membership number of mem- bers who have borrowed more than five books of that publisher.
+For each publisher, find the name and membership number of members who have borrowed more than five books of that publisher.

 e.
 Find the average number of books borrowed per member.
 Take into account that if an member does not borrow any books, then that member does not appear in the _borrowed_ relation at all.

 **6.15** Consider the employee database of Figure 6.22.
 Give expressions in tuple relational calculus and domain relational calculus for each of the following queries:

 a.
-Find the names of all employees who work for “First Bank Corpora- tion”.
+Find the names of all employees who work for “First Bank Corporation”.

 b.
 Find the names and cities of residence of all employees who work for “First Bank Corporation”.

 c.
-Find the names, street addresses, and cities of residence of all em- ployees who work for “First Bank Corporation” and earn more than $10,000.
+Find the names, street addresses, and cities of residence of all employees who work for “First Bank Corporation” and earn more than $10,000.

 **254 Chapter 6 Formal Relational Query Languages**